bgschiller/pixyll/_posts/2017-12-07-copy-on-read-js-proxy.md

 });
 ```

-Now code using the defaults object is *unabled* to mess with the original values.
+Now code using the defaults object is *unable* to mess with the original values.